 How has your TEFL training helped you in your current teaching position?

 Obviously, there is only so much confidence you can gain from taking a course, but this course helped me tremendously.
 The practicum hours made me feel much more comfortable with being in the classroom around actual students.
 I have friends that just took an online course and they felt completely lost when they started teaching, but I felt confident in my abilities and what I had learned over the course.

 Which city and country did you decide to teach English in and why?

-I chose to teach English in South Korea in the city of Daejeon.
+I chose to teach English in Daejon, South Korea.
 I really needed to be able to save money while paying off student loans.
 The benefits of teaching in South Korea allow me to do this.

 How long have you been in this country and how long do you plan to stay?

 I have been here 8 months, and will stay until my contract ends, which is about five more months.

 What school, company, or program are you working for?

 I am teaching with the EPIK program, which places me in the public schools.